NickDevoctomy/hablueprints/README.md

   - Extract zone reclaulation logic into function
   - Calculate zone of current sensor being evaluated
   - Update only that single zone
+* Zones aren't initially calculated, a single sensor update is required.
+This should be changed so that each zone is forcefully updated after initialisation.
+  - Will be much easier after zone recalculation logic is functionised as above